 The obvious advantage of financing a car purchase is being able to get a nicer, newer car than you would have been able to afford with strictly cash.
 You’ll be able to afford a car with more bells and whistles, better safety features, and perhaps even better gas mileage.
 Your newer car will probably also spend less time in the shop than an older one you would have had to buy with only cash.
 So is using financing a no-brainer to get the car you want?

 Not necessarily.
 The most obvious downside of car loans is the interest you end up paying.
-Earlier this year, for the first time the average car loan topped $30,000!
+For a few years now, the average car loan topped $30,000!
 You would end up paying over $2300 in interest on a car loan of that size over a 5 year loan with a 3% interest rate.
 If your credit score is anything less than stellar, you could easily be looking at a 5-6% interest rate with total interest of $4,000.
 That’s almost a $1,000 a year just in interest!
 That’s in addition to all the other hidden costs of a newer car, such as high depreciation and higher comprehensive insurance rates.

 So What About Leases?

+Car dealers love marketing their lease deals.
+Sometimes for less than $200/mo, you can drive off the lot in a brand new car!
 The lower payments on car leases may sound attractive, but these are even worse than traditional car loans.
 Leases are basically long-term rental agreements.
 You make payments for a set amount of time but are left with no equity after the lease is up.
+If the thought of losing your financed car due to repossession scared you, a lease is even worse, since the car company guarantees that they’ll ‘repossess’ the car once the lease is up.

 Only buying cars with cash means that you never have a car payment.
 Not having a car payment makes things easier when your financial situation takes a sudden change for the worse.
 Unlike car payments, you can always put your car savings on hold and keep your current car for a little longer.